dumulong/tasky/readme.md

 ## Why and How

-It was more of a reminder to be honest...
+My goals were more of a reminder than actual goals to be honest...
 I already had the solution in mind.
 I needed to use __localStorage only__.
 That way, I do not have to deal with authentication/authorization schema or permanent store to keep that information.
 No, just a simple, database-less, storage system.

 An added benefit was that nobody else could access and corrupt my data.
-It was to be just accessible, from the web, but each person would have their own private "database".
+It was to be just accessible, in the web browser, but each person would have their own private "database".
 I provide you the tool, you use it by plugging your own private data.

-The data are secure and private but, sadly temporary and device-bound.
+The data are secure and private but they are sadly temporary and device-bound.
 Anybody clearing their localStorage or changing device would lose the data.
-You can always get access to the data for backing them up or making manual change by clicking on the bottom link "Show/Set Local Storage".
+You can always backup the data or make manual changes by clicking on the bottom link __"Show/Set Local Storage"__.

 So, here it is, a full html/css/javascript solution without using any external package or files.
-The least amount of tech possible to avoid future fuss about upgrading etc.
+The least amount of tech possible to avoid future upgrade/refresh, etc.  You can just drop it in a folder and start using it!
+No internet access required.

 ## Local storage data

-The localStorage value for "Tasky" should be organized like this:
 ```json
 [
     {